AirdroperUA/AirOS-docs/content/usage/advanced/index.md

 {% pirate() %}
 - It is possible to switch from the default MAVLinkRouter to MAVP2P `(New in 1.2)`
    - This may use more CPU, so is only recommended if your system is having frequent "GCS Heartbeat Lost" errors
-- Endpoints intended for internal BlueOS operations are configured to the loopback IP `127.0.0.1`
+- Endpoints intended for internal AirOS operations are configured to the loopback IP `127.0.0.1`
 - Server endpoints for external use are configured to the localhost IP
    - e.g. `0.0.0.0`